Mr-Kaos/MinecraftServerTracker/README.md

   - Don't want players to see a map of the world?
 Only want whitelisted players to view the statistics?
 Only want specific statistics to be displayed?
 These can all be configured in a JSON file.
 - [ ] Graphs and charts to visualise the statistics of players against each other.

+## How to Configure Worlds

+### Adding Player Statistic Filters

+There are several ways in which player statistics can be filtered and displayed.

+Categories:

+Category Entries:
+- `"*"` - All statistics in the specified category will be displayed.
+- `"SUM *"` - Displays the sum of all items in the specified category, including ones not specified.
+- `"<namespace>:<item>"` - Displays the specified item from the specified category from the stats.
+For example, `"minecraft:stone"` displays its statistic for its category.

 ## Development Path

 ### Currently in Development: